~ Mobile Phone: 206-327-8530

 according to protocol and within legal constraints, and responding quickly to

-calls for emergency assistance.
+calls for urgent assistance.
 The

 ability to generate public and private sector goodwill for my organization or